kjs452/KennysOpenDSKY/README.md

 + `<imm32>` - A 32-bit value provided immediately in the Program byte code stream
 + `<addr>` - An 8-bit unsigned value which refers to a RAM location.
 + `<addr16>` - A 16-bit address to a Program[] location.
 Used for CALL and GOTO instructions.
-+ `<addrMin>` - An 8-bit unsigned value which refers to a RAM location.
-This RAM location contains the minimum value in the range of values to be adjusted through.
-+ `<addrMax>` - An 8-bit unsigned value which refers to a RAM location.
-This RAM location contains the maximum value in the range of values to be adjusted through.

 In the assembly syntax, arguments are seperated by whitspace.
 Do not use commas or other punctuation in the assembly code.